 How to Explore the Bungle Bungles on a Day Tour

-On my trip to Kununurra, I chose to go the easy way and explore the Bungle Bungles on a tour.
+On my trip to Kununurra, I chose to go the easy way and explore the Bungle Bungles on tour.
 As driving to Purnululu National Park is only allowed by 4WD, joining a guided tour was the best suitable option for me, as a solo traveller.
-This is a full-day tour into the ancient Bungle Bungle Ranges which combines a round-trip flight from Kununurra, as well as a hike to Cathedral Gorge.
+This is a full-day tour into the ancient Bungle Bungle Ranges which combines a round-trip flight from Kununurra and a hike to Cathedral Gorge.

 Here below a wrap-up of what I did on a day-trip from Kununurra to Bungle Bungles.

 What we did on our East Kimberley Round-Trip Flight from Kununurra